Kosher tea in glass teaware with pastries, fruit, flowers, and two lit candles on a white table.

 What is kosher, and how does it relate to tea?
 Can you have kosher afternoon tea?

 Kosher is a word that’s tossed around much like gluten-free, vegan, and organic.
-It’s a word that you subconsciously see on food labels.
-You might use kosher to describe something that is genuine, approved, or acceptable.
+It’s a word that some people might subconsciously see on food labels.
+You might use kosher to describe something genuine, approved, or acceptable.

-You want to make sure you’re honoring their dietary needs.
+You want to honor their dietary needs.
 You want your friends and family to feel loved and comfortable.
-And in order to serve a kosher meal, you will have to understand what kosher really is.
+And to serve a kosher meal, you will have to understand what kosher really is.

 What Does Kosher Mean?